metz-theolab/Greek_Synonymous_Parser/readme.md

 # Greek Synonymous Parser

-This python script aims to create a dictionary of Greek synonymous word based on retroningeenering.
+This python script aims to create a dictionary of Greek synonymous (or semantic constellations) based on retroversion.
 It is not perfect, but it has the merit to exist.

 ## Method
 ### 1. Creation of a list of english words